PRECIOUS-Gold bounces from 7 week low, eyes Bank of Japan

 Bullion had rallied steadily to an 11-month peak topping $1,795 an ounce in early October with the U.S. Federal Reserve’s latest programme of purchasing mortgage-backed debt fuelling investment in the metal.

-But momentum has stalled since then, leaving prices vulnerable to swings in wider markets, with weak European economic data and poor corporate earnings helping send prices below $1,700.
+But momentum has stalled since then, leaving prices vulnerable to swings in wider markets, with weak European economic data and poor corporate earnings helping to pull prices below the psychologically key $1,700 mark.

 However, the Fed’s repeated promise on Wednesday to keep rates near zero until mid-2015 and pledge to support growth while the recovery strengthens has underpinned the bedrock supportive factor of a low interest rate backdrop for gold.